renpy/renpy/sphinx/source/layeredimage.rst

 The ``if`` statement is transformed to a :func:`ConditionSwitch` when the ``layeredimage`` statement runs.

-.. var: layeredimage.predict_all = None
+.. var:: layeredimage.predict_all = None

     Sets the value of `predict_all` for the ConditionSwitches produced by layered image if statements.